 Medical - there is at least one registrar (trainee specialist) and one house officer in the Department at all times.
 There is a specialist in the Department from 8am to midnight, 7 days a week, and on-call outside these hours.

 Nurse Practitioners - there are Nurse Practitioners and Nurse Specialists in the Department.
 Nurse Practitioners have undergone advanced training to enable them to manage the care of children presenting with a wide variety of conditions including those with complex medical needs.

-Nursing – there are at least four staff nurses on duty at all times, with greater numbers during busy periods.
+Nursing – there are at least five staff nurses on duty at all times, with greater numbers during busy periods.

 Clerical - there is 24 hour clerical support.